rwpalmer/tzLib/README.md

 - Configures the device's local time settings based on a configured time zone ID and time zone information provided by an HTTP server.
 - Performs Daylight Savings Time transitions when they are scheduled.
-- Designed for use in IOT devices.
+- Designed for use with IOT devices.
 - Enables time-zone changes to be be made via the web.
 - Easy to implement ...